Camborne School of Mines: Facilities and services

 In May 2017 CSM lost the use of its underground field station near Camborne due to the site being sold to a 3rd party, putting an end to blast vibration/underground mining research carried out there and annual student mining induction courses that had been carried out there since the 1960s, when the site was owned & run by Holman Brothers, Camborne.

 Museum

 The museum at CSM is devoted to worldwide geology with particular emphasis on mining and mineralisation.
 It holds a significant and comprehensive systematic collection including fluorescent, gem and ore minerals, together with suites of minerals and host rocks from important mining areas all over the world, though a significant part of its collection derives from south west England.
 The collection serves as a resource centre for geology teaching throughout Cornwall, and is extensively used by the school's teaching.
-Displays in CSM's entrance foyer are open to visitors, free, Monday to Friday, 0900-1700.
+Displays in CSM's entrance foyer are open to visitors, free, Monday to Friday, 0900–1700.
 The museum also contains historic artefacts relating to the history of mining and CSM's role within this history; this collection is complemented by the King Edward Mine Museum.

-Some of the museum's collections are available on the Camborne School of Mines Virtual Museum, which is a site dedicated to the geology of Cornwall.